FonWasH/live_in_night_city/README.md

 You can bind a hotkey in Cyber Engine Tweaks settings to display notifications as you wish.
 You must drink and eat to regenerate V's thirst and hunger.
 You must sleep at V's apartment to regenerate his fatigue.
-(You also rest on the sofa)
+(You can also rest on the sofa)

 ## Roadmap